For each of the datasets in the project:

 obtained for these guiding questions.

-- Discuss how well this particular machine learning method worked
+- Discuss how well this particular data mining method worked

 on this dataset.
 What combination of parameters yielded